RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/LayerDesignOperation.md

 *Back to [[TaskOperations|TaskOperations-RosettaScripts]] page.*
 ## LayerDesign

 Design residues with selected amino acids depending on the enviroment(accessible surface area).
-The layer of each residue is assigned to one of the three basic layers(core, boundary or surface) depending on the accessible surface area of mainchain + CB.
+The layer of each residue is assigned to one of the three basic layers(core, boundary or surface) depending on the accessible surface area of mainchain + CB, or depending on the number of neighbours in a cone extending along the CA-CB vector (if the use_sidechain_neighbors option is used).

 Additional layers can be defined in the xml file by passing another taskoperation to get the residue selection.
 Only the residues that are marked as designable in the packer task are taken into consideration, any information about the available amino acids/rotamers selected by the taskoperation are not going to be considered.
 The amino acids to be used in each of this new layers has to be specified in the xml.
 Several taskoperations can be combined to the intersection between the different sets of designable residues.